crawl/crawl/crawl-ref/docs/crawl_manual.rst

   http://crawl.develz.org

 Use this page for direct links to downloads of the most recent version.
-You can also submit bug reports on the Github issue tracker at:
+You can also submit bug reports on the GitHub issue tracker at:

   https://github.com/crawl/crawl/issues